-The Celebrity Classic Wheels to Heal Bike Ride will be held Sunday, April 28, along the Columbus Riverwalk and gives riders a variety of routes from which to chose.
-The longer routes wind through Fort Benning, home of the Airborne Rangers, and pass the site of the new Infantry Museum.
+The 2014 Celebrity Classic Wheels to Heal Bike Ride will be held Sunday, April 27, along the Columbus RiverWalk and gives riders a variety of routes from which to chose.
+The longer routes wind through Fort Benning, home of the U.S. Army Infantry School and U.S. Army Armor School, and pass the site of the National Infantry Museum.
 This ride attracts participants from all over the southeast and promises to be even bigger this year.

-The longer routes will begin at the Columbus Civic Center along the beautiful Chattahoochee Riverwalk and wind south through historic Fort Benning, home of the Airborne Rangers and recognized as the “Best Army Installation in the World”.
+The longer routes will begin at the Columbus Civic Center along the Chattahoochee RiverWalk and wind south through Fort Benning, recognized as the “Best Army Installation in the World.”
 As riders make their way through Ft.
-Benning they will have the chance to see the site of the new Infantry Museum and from here they will ride deeper onto Ft.
-Benning.
+Benning they will have the chance to see the site of the National Infantry Museum and from here they will ride deeper onto Fort Benning.
 If the longer routes are chosen, riders will get a taste of the roads often used in the Georgia State Road Race as they tackle the piney-wooded roads of the Home of the Infantry!

 To register for the Ride, click here.